 Students are expected to arrive at school and to class on time daily.
-This means he/she is in his/her classroom, seated and ready to learn, by 8:00 AM each day and at the start of each class period/block.
+This means he/she is in his/her classroom, seated and ready to learn by 8:30 AM each day, as well as at the start of each class period/block.
 The following consequences will be assigned to students accumulating multiple late arrivals to each class: